Product Design Engineering Degree Program Information

 Master of Science in Product Design Engineering

-Most of the courses offered within a master's degree program in product design engineering focus on advanced principles and practices related to product development and design.
+Most master's courses focus on advanced principles and practices related to product development and design.
 Specific courses include:

 - Design and manufacturing